 And when I got on the driveway the sun was as bright, as glorious as could be.
 The sky was blue.
 A sweet breeze was blowing on my face.
 And I stopped and cried.
 I just cried, because God was kissing me on the cheek after that rotten attitude.
 And it broke me like nothing else.

 You know, he could have caused a car to careen over the curb and smack me into the hospital, and he would have been absolutely right to do so, but instead he smiled upon me.
 So the point there is God is always disciplining us.
-Out of his goodness he is always do things for our good, both gentle and hard things.
+Out of his goodness he is always doing things for our good, both gentle and hard things.

 Receive Discipline as a Loved Child

 And so what we need to remember is that we are always loved.
 Hebrews 12:6, he disciplines those whom he loves.
 For God’s children, know that discipline is always ever in love.
 There are people I know who have a very hard time feeling loved by God.
 Their dad treated them in such a way that they never felt affirmed.
 They never felt delighted in.
 They never felt accepted.
 They could never measure up.
 He was always on their case, spanking and criticizing and speaking ugly words.

 So when I say to them that God disciplines us in love, that is very hard for them to feel.
 The difference between a dad like that our God who disciplines us in love, is that God never, never feels contemptuous of us.

 In other words, a dad in his sinful meanness might say, “You are such an idiot.
 You always do that,” and maybe hit them.
 And his words are contemptuous.
 They are despising.
 God never says, “You always do that.
 You are just an idiot.
 You never do anything right.”
 God never loses control like that.
 If he spanks, if he brings any kind of hardship into our life, it is with measured, careful, wise, loving application of his wisdom and his grace to our situation.
 And so he is calling for us to have greater faith and greater humility.